h-rivas-meoss/test/README.md

 Example :

-`python 001_preprocessing.py filter_ids -input_dir /path/to/tables -id_ ID_OSS -list_id /path/to/to_deleted.txt -file_type shp -sensor s2`
+`python 001_preprocessing.py filter_ids -input_dir /path/to/tables -id_ ID_OSS -list_id /path/to/`to_deleted.txt` -file_type shp -sensor s2`

-This deletes the parcels present in to_deleted.txt from a table.
+This deletes the parcels present in `to_deleted.txt` from a table.
 All tables in the folder are automatically filtered.

 - merge_tables :